 What exactly does diamond hands mean for stocks?

-Commonly depicted in its emoji form (see below), ‘diamond hands’ refers to someone who has a high-risk tolerance for high volatility stocks or assets that they own.
+Commonly depicted in its emoji form (see above), ‘diamond hands’ refers to someone who has a high-risk tolerance for high volatility stocks or assets that they own.

 They don’t cave under pressure and sell their stocks, essentially.

 Well, other than the literal explanation of why it’s called diamond hands — because they continue holding until the stock becomes valuable, like a diamond — there’s not much else to say.

 The diamond represents the unyielding strength of the investor holding their volatile asset.
 Although, a negative definition might refer to the hard-headed stubbornness of the same investor for not letting go of an asset despite its falling value.